digitalicagroup/slack-hook-framework/README.md

 This is a list of common errors:
 * "I see some errors about permissions in the apache error log".
- * The process running slack-bot (usually the web server) needs write permissions to the folder configured in you $config->log_dir parameter.
+ * The process running slack-hook-framework (usually the web server) needs write permissions to the folder configured in you $config->log_dir parameter.
  * For example, if you are running apache, that folder group must be assigned to www-data and its write permission for groups must be turned on.
   * change to your slack-hook-framework dir
   * chown -R :www-data logs/
   * chmod -R g+w logs/
 * "I followed the steps and nothing happens, nothing in web server error log and nothing in the app log".
- * If you see nothing in the logs (and have the debug level setted), may be the app is dying in the process of validating the slack token. slack-bot validates that the request matches with the configured token or the app dies at the very beginning.
+ * If you see nothing in the logs (and have the debug level setted), may be the app is dying in the process of validating the slack token. slack-hook-framework validates that the request matches with the configured token or the app dies at the very beginning.
 * "There is no error in the web server error log, I see some output in the app log (with the debug log level), but i get nothing in my channel/group".
  * Check in the app log for the strings "[DEBUG] Util: group found!" or "[DEBUG] Util: channel found!" .
 If you can't see those strings, check if your slack authentication token for your team is from an user that have access to the private group you are writing from.
 * I just developed a new command but I am getting a class not found error on CommandFactory.